-How To Make A Pinecone Flower1.
-The first thing to do is bleach the pinecones.
+Step 1: The first thing to do is bleach the pine cones.
 Place them in a large jar with a 50/50 bleach water solution for a few hours.
-The pinecones will close but don’t worry they will open up again once taken out and dried.
-Bleaching the pinecones will not make them white it will just lighten them few shades.
+The pine cones will close, but don’t worry.
+They will open up again once taken out and dried.
+Bleaching the cones will not make them white it will just lighten them a few shades.

-Making The Pinecone Flower Heart
+Making The Flower Heart

-3. Once the paint on the pinecones
+Step 6: Once the paint on the pine cones

-For more Valentine’s craft visit favecrafts.com
+For more Valentine’s crafts, visit favecrafts.com